Michelle Feza Kuchuk

 services

-Direction (especially new work): Collaboratively lead and help shape your new work through pre-production, casting, rehearsal, and workshop(s).
+Direction: Collaboratively lead and help shape your work through pre-production, casting, rehearsal, and workshops.
 Create a dynamic, cohesive, and compelling production.

-Associate or Assistant Direction: Help maintain your vision as the director through the rehearsal process and run, take notes and work with the cast, liaise between departments, and support the creative environment and process.
+Associate or Assistant Direction: Help support and maintain your vision as the director through the rehearsal process and run, work with the cast, and liaise between departments.

-Musical Theater Book Writing: Create the book either alongside the composer/lyricist, or after the score has already been written.
-Along with you as the other collaborators, builds the dramatic foundation of the show.
+Musical Theater Book Writing: Create the book — the dramatic foundation of the show — alongside the composer/lyricist, or, after the score has already been written.

 Commission: Create a custom monologue, webseries, or other way to showcase your work as an actor.
 Create a full-length play or project that explores mental health/suicide themes, or showcases Middle Eastern writers.

-Dramaturgical Support (In development or in production): Support the story, structure, and context of your script and/or production.
+Dramaturgical Support: Support the story, structure, and context of your script and/or production.
 Creatively collaborates as a thought partner to you as the writer, or you as the director, helping bridge the gap between the text, performance, and audience.

-Subject Matter Expertise (Mental Health, Suicide, Behavioral Health & Crisis, Trauma, Grief): Ensure your story as the writer and/or production as the producer/creative team is accurate, responsible, and portrays nuanced characters based on reality and not stereotype.
-Keeps the audience, as well as the cast and crew, in mind.
+Subject Matter Expertise (Mental Health, Suicide, Behavioral Health & Crisis, Trauma, Grief): Ensure your story or production is accurate, responsible, and portrays nuanced characters based on reality and not stereotype.
+Keeps the audience, as well as the cast and production team, in mind.

 about me